recombee/js-api-client/README.md

 ### Recommend Next Items

-Recombee can return items that shall be shown to a user as next recommendations when the user e.g. scrolls the page down (infinite scroll) or goes to a next page.
+Recombee can return items that shall be shown to a user as next recommendations when the user e.g. scrolls the page down (infinite scroll) or goes to the next page.
 See [Recommend next items](https://docs.recombee.com/api.html#recommend-next-items) for more info.

 ```javascript
 const initialRecomms = await client.send(